hanhanwu/Hanhan_Data_Science_Practice/AI_Experiments/learning_notes.md

   1. Choose top N toknized words appeared in all the text, N excludes stop words
   2. One-hot encoding: each distinct word as a column, each row reprensents a text, for word appeared in this text, mark it as 1, others mark as 0

+### Image data
+* [Keras ImageDataGenerator][17] will make below steps easier
+  * Convert JPEG to RGB
+  * Resize all the images to the same size
+  * Convert images into floating point tensors
+  * Rescale the pixel values (between 0 and 255) to the [0, 1] interval
+  * Batch size is the number of samples in a batch
+    * `steps_per_epoch = total training sample size / training batch size`, this is because in each epoch, it runs all the samples
+    * `validation_steps = total validation sample size / validation batch size`
+  * Seperate data and labels
+    * Labels are created based on directories, different classes of images are put in different directories

 ### Multi-class lables [Python]
 * Mehtod 1 - One-hot encoding
   * The labels have N columns, each column represents a class